PoomdanaiEGCI313-2021/egci313_2021T1/readme.txt

 Hello World
-Welcome to EGCI313 Professional Practice II
+Welcome to EGCI313
-Today class
+from vscode